Three Days of Happiness: Characters

 Kusunoki's childhood friend whom he had feelings for.

 Media

 Novel

 Written by Sugaru Miaki and illustrated by E9L, Three Days of Happiness was published in a single volume by ASCII Media Works under their Media Works Bunko imprint on December 25, 2013.

 The novel was licensed for English release in North America by Yen Press; it was released on October 20, 2020.

 Manga

-A manga adaptation of the novel written by Sugaru Miaki and illustrated by Shōichi Taguchi was serialized on Shueisha's website and app Shōnen Jump+ from August 10, 2016 to October 25, 2017.
+A manga adaptation of the novel written by Sugaru Miaki and illustrated by Shōichi Taguchi, titled Jumyō o Kaitotte Moratta.
+Ichinen ni Tsuki, Ichimanen de, was serialized on Shueisha's Shōnen Jump+ app and website from August 10, 2016, to October 25, 2017.
 Shueisha collected its chapters in three tankōbon volumes, released from July 4 to December 4, 2017.

+In March 2026, Yen Press announced that they had licensed the manga adaptation for English publication.